Claude Hamilton Verity: Synchronous sound in the cinema

 By 1922, Verity was calling his invention the Veritiphone system, and by September of that year, he had improved its sound amplification.
 The Civil & Military Gazette of Lahore published a description of Verity's demonstration in the Waldorf Hotel, London, naming the apparatus as the Veritiphone.
 It said:

 The new instrument is composed of an ordinary quite cheap sound-box, with a tone-arm, attached to the end of which an amplifying chamber is fitted.
 In this chamber is placed an electric element, and, by means of suitably-arranged holes in the sound-box and tone-arm, induced draught passes through, so that the apparatus is working under similar conditions to the human throat.
 Certainly, the result is excellent, and while one still cannot feel that the sounds are absolutely divorced from the mechanism producing them, the clearness in diction of the human voice was quite remarkable ...
 By means of amplifying instruments the volume of sound emitted can be graduated according to the size of the room.

 In 1922, Jackson Wrigley wrote that the "invention of a synchroniser by Mr Claude H. Verity, a Harrogate engineer, enables the operator, by simply sliding a knob, quite independently of observing the screen, to work synchronisation to the 1–24th of a second".
 On 9 November 1923 Verity embarked for New York City on the RMS Aquitania, to be met on Ellis Island by J. Stuart Blackton, the vice president of the Vitagraph Company of America.
 In New York he showed his developments in "synchronisation of music and talking pictures".
 This led to Verity being mentioned in the New York press.

 In June 1923, Kinematograph Weekly published a letter from Verity, who spelled his name "Claud" on this occasion.
 He defined the Veritiphone as the "Verity system of synchronised pictures".
 He said that he used two machines, the projector and the Veritiphone.
 This equipment could now be used in the projection room, instead of its previous position behind the projection screen, so that projection-room staff could "control synchronised production from the standard projectors at present fitted in any kinema where the synchroniser is installed".

 In the New York Times on 20 January 1924, Verity had his say about the "technical difficulty of the sound film", "the prospects for the sound film" and Verity's improvements, and "the need for the sound film to reinvigorate the interest of audiences".
 He believed that the contemporary need to pad out silent film showings with music and additional acts, and the fact that small venues could not provide such additions, meant that silent film needed to provide more entertainment by itself.
 He wanted governments to support inventors and to invest in the future of sound and film.
+By this point, Verity's research and development of the Veritiphone had personally cost him over £7,000.